 Middle layer(s): The middle layer(s) are mainly for warmth.
 Examples would be "fleece" or wool or thick cotton.
 Often two or three thinner layers are more comfortable than one thicker layer.
 Tank tops (sleeveless t-shirts), undershirts, t-shirts or thin long-sleeve shirts can be worn underneath sweaters, sweatshirts, cardigans or other shirts.
-You can also wear tights or leggings under your slacks/jeans.
+You can also wear tights or leggings under your trousers/jeans.

-Socks: Wool or thermal socks will help, you can also put a thin pair of socks underneath your wool socks for extra warmth, if it gets really cold.
+Socks: Wool or thermal socks will help.
+You can also wear a thin pair of socks underneath your wool socks for extra warmth, if it gets really cold.